authomatic/authomatic/doc/source/development.rst

 actual project repository that you cloned from (your fork) with the **gh-pages** branch checked out.

-To deploy a compiled documentation to Github page go to the ``./doc/build/html`` directory, commit all changes and push to **origin gh-pages**:
+To deploy a compiled documentation to GitHub page go to the ``./doc/build/html`` directory, commit all changes and push to **origin gh-pages**: